Thresholded Lasso for high dimensional variable selection: Numerical results

-In this section, we show that the previously stated tradeoffs between FPs and TPs in Thresholded Lasso does not come at the cost of an increased $\ell_2$ error of the final estimator.
-We plot in Fig.~\ref{fig:threshold-l2-errors}, the $\ell_2$-norm error of the final estimate, defined as $\norm{\hat{\beta}_I^{\OLS} - \beta}_2$, we observe that for all the cases of Lasso penalty ($f_p$ values), for a wide range of $t_0$, $\norm{\hat{\beta}_I^{\OLS} - \beta}_2$ stays at the same level or below $\norm{\delta}_2$.
+{\bf $\ell_2$-norm error of $\hat{\beta}^{\OLS}(I)$.} In this section, we show that the previously stated tradeoffs between FPs and TPs in Thresholded Lasso does not come at the cost of an increased $\ell_2$ error of the final estimator.
+We plot in Fig.~\ref{fig:threshold-l2-errors}, the $\ell_2$-norm error of the final estimate, defined as $\norm{\hat{\beta}^{\OLS}(I) - \beta}_2$, we observe that for all the cases of Lasso penalty ($f_p$ values), for a wide range of $t_0$, $\norm{\hat{\beta}^{\OLS}(I) - \beta}_2$ stays at the same level or below $\norm{\delta}_2$.
 This is as predicted by Theorems \ref{thm::RE-oracle-main} and~\ref{thm::RE-oracle}.
-For lower $f_p$ values, such as $0.1, 0.3$, $\norm{\hat{\beta}_I^{\OLS} - \beta}_2$ further decreases as threshold $t_0$ increases.
+For lower $f_p$ values, such as $0.1, 0.3$, $\norm{\hat{\beta}^{\OLS}(I) - \beta}_2$ further decreases as threshold $t_0$ increases.
 This is because small coordinates in $\beta_{\init}$ with values below $t_0$ will be gone with thresholding, while variables in $A_0$ remain intact due to their larger magnitudes.
 When $f_p$ increases from $0.3$ to $1$, $\norm{\delta}_2$ has a V-shaped curve, due to the loss of significant coordinates in $T_0$.
 This is shown in Fig.~\ref{fig:threshold-l2-errors}, where the horizontal lines corresponding to $f_p = 1$ is higher than the ones correspond to $f_p=0.5$ or $0.7$; See also Fig.~\ref{fig:lasso-esimate-L1-b2-b0-l2-b1-error}.
-In practice, we recommend using cross-validation to set the Lasso penalty $\lambda_n$, which typically ranges between $0.3\lambda\sigma$ and $0.7\lambda\sigma$ for this example, and then apply thresholding.